Unguja Lodge on Zanzibar's spectacular coast...

 Our viewOverall, Unguja Lodge is a small and friendly lodge, in a nice location, with great views of the sunset.
 It has an interesting design, and although the villas are can be quite dark, there is a great feeling of space and airiness about them.

 Ideal length of stay: You could easily spend four days or more at Unguja Lodge, just relaxing.
 The owners tell us the average number of days spent there by guests is 4-5.

 Directions: Unguja Lodge is 62km and about an hour's drive from the airport.

 Staff: Ralph and Elies

 Usual board basis: Half Board

-Food quality: When we were last at Unguja Lodge in December 2009 the food was very good.
+Food quality: When we were last at Unguja Lodge in June 2016 we did not have a chance to try the food, however in November 2013 we found the food to be very good.
 Breakfast was a self service buffet with a large variety of fruits, cereals, juices, cold meats, cheese and spreads.
 Cooked breakfast, tea and coffee could be ordered from the waiter.